 Policies are implemented to support residents' rights, communication, complaints management and protection from abuse.
-The service has a culture of open disclosure.
+The service has policy in place regarding open disclosure which is applied.
 Complaints processes are implemented.

 Care plans accommodate the choices of residents and/or their family/whānau.